Genki Review: Is It The Best Insurance for Digital Nomads?

 As always, reading the terms and conditions of your insurance policy will give you a full understanding of what's covered and excluded.

-What’s NOT Covered By Genki Travel Insurance?
+What’s NOT Covered by Genki Health Insurance?

 Pre-existing Conditions